MapleTechOfficial/Assignment_SQE/MEETING1.md

 # Meeting 1

 - Decided test cases that every person will write for task 2(BDD Automation)
+  - Usman: Feature Management: Test Case ID: Feature-Management-b2e590665
+  - Hassan:
+  - Abdullah:

-- We decided to use Python Language + Selenium + BDD Cucumber for automated testing
+### We decided to use Python + Selenium + BDD Cucumber for automated testing
 - A Tutorial Video: https://youtu.be/PQsJR8ci3J0